 Why are Easter baskets always…baskets?
 Because of the eggs?
 Well, I’m here to tell you that a fun way to spice up your Easter gift and make it more unique and meaningful is to think outside the basket.
-Rain boots, umbrellas, beach buckets, sun hat, flower pot, sandals, bike helmet, purse…there are tons of fun options.
+Rain boots, umbrellas, beach buckets, sun hat, flower pot, sandals, bike helmet, purse, pool float…there are tons of fun options.
 And the best part is that the container you choose to use as your Easter “basket” will truly will be used all Spring and Summer long instead of a basket that will gather dust the rest of the year.

 Remember quality over quantity